nvdh/paaf/README.md

     }
 ```

-**`@Calimero`** : Whenever there was a team decision and you were the *only* one on the whiteboard that did not agree with the decision, because it was a very bad idea, but they chose you to implement the bad idea, you can use the `@Calimero` annotation to express the fact that you did not intend to write this code, but since you are a team player, you follow the team.
+**`@Calimero`** : Whenever there was a team decision and you were the *only* one on the whiteboard that did not agree with the decision - because it was a very bad idea - but they chose you to implement the bad idea, you can use the `@Calimero` annotation to express the fact that you did not intend to write this code, but since you are a team player, you follow the team.

 **`@Hybris`** : If you started coding a method yourself with too much confidence and you thought you would pull it off, but 8 hours later, you are left with a method that seems to work, but you are not really a hundred percent sure why, you can indicate your overconfidence with the `@Hybris` method.